sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/journey_native_C_APIs.md

 ## Use Case

-Often I want to use an existing C based library that is difficult to replace and is often highly optimized.
+C based library that is often difficult to replace and highly optimized.
 A few examples include the use of [realm](https://github.com/realm/realm-core) and [opencv](https://opencv.org/).

 ---